cultureamp/rich-text-toolkit/README.md

 - [Nodes](https://prosemirror.net/docs/ref/#model.Node) - An element in the DOM tree
 - [Marks](https://prosemirror.net/docs/ref/#model.Mark) - A piece of information that can be attached to a node

-## Building a custom Rich Text Editor

-While it is heavily recommended that you leverage the Kaizen Rich Text Editor, you can utilize the Toolkit to build out a custom solution.

-In this instance, is suggested that you build upon the toolkit and export new commands, plugins or helpers from this repository and then model you implementation on the @kaizen/rich-text-editor
-## Local development

-As there is currently no storybook attached to the Rich Text Toolkit, developing locally will require either:
-- Using `yarn link` to connect your development in the rich-text-toolkit package with @kaizen/rich-text-editor - **Caveat:** there has been some issue getting this to work from machine to machine
-- Build and replace the `/dist` folder over to your local `@kaizen/rich-text-editor` package (don't run yarn install) - this is only really helpful to spot check your current change